By Diane Virginia

 I finished my breakfast and looked at my phone; I needed to hurry or I’d be late for work.
 But, I knew I had one last stop to make.
 I pulled into the dollar store and picked up a bag of green chocolate mints.
 Tonight, I would start a new tradition.
 My own husband would know, from my attention to detail, that he was loved.

-Copyright © 2016: All Rights Reserved: VineWords Stories and Devotions Inspired by the Vine: Author Diane Virginia Cunio; Pen Name, Diane Virginia: Lovin’ the Details: http://www.vinewords.net
+Lovin’ the Details is a fictional story.
+Copyright © 2016: All Rights Reserved: VineWords Stories and Devotions: Author Diane Virginia Cunio; Pen Name, Diane Virginia: Lovin’ the Details: http://www.vinewords.net

 Published: Christian Broadcasting Network: Editor Beth Patch: Internet Ministries Producer: Sept 18, 2017: http://www1.cbn.com/devotions/lovin-the-details